junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Three hours later, they watch the villagers tie Rowena onto a burning hot pyre and start lighting the firewood.
 The villagers yell and sing with joy, shouting loudly "Witch" and throwing stones at her.
 Fergus hides behind a tree, crying.

+Dean thinks he might know why Crowley is the way he is now.
+They might just created the King of the Hell themselves.

 Cas turns his back to the scene, not wanting to watch anymore.
 Dean does the same after the first five minutes.

 "This job, our souls, we're damned to Hell."
 Dean murmurs.
-He can still see the burning fire from the periphery of his eyes even if he's facing the crowd with his back.
+He can still see the burning fire at the back of his eyes even if he's facing the crowd with his back.

 Cas is holding back tears.
-"They are just humans, why can they be more cruel than demons?" he asks Dean.
+"They are just humans, why are they even more cruel than demons?" he asks Dean.

-Dean has no answer.
+Dean has no good answer.

 "Humans are flawed."
 That's all he can say.

 And that is only the beginning.

-Rowena is hardly the most difficult to witness -- technically, since she *is* a witch, the villagers were at least not mistaking.
+Rowena is hardly the most difficult to witness -- technically, since she *is* a witch, the villagers were at least not mistaken.
 But there are so many others that are not.

 "That is the past me, saving them," Cas points to Dean, from a far side of the witch trial scene.
-Dean watches the past-Cas busily stashing the innocent human women, hiding them from villagers.
+Dean watches the past-Cas busily stashing innocent human women, hiding them from villagers.
 Some of them are girls so young barely coming of the age.

 It does feel like committing murders now, just like Sam said.
-Dean thinks.
+Dean thinks, biting his lips.

 But then he remembers the explosions in his timeline, the global-wise purple-cloud explosions, shaking the ground, starting from Scotland.
 One way or another, whatever good they think the past-Cas did trying to help these women, it's breaking the reality apart in three hundred years.
-That's a good enough reason to sacrifice those women (who were already meant to be and already did sacrifice, if they didn't do anything to save).
+That's a good enough reason to sacrifice those women (who were already meant to be and already did sacrifice, if they didn't do anything in the first place).

 It doesn't make the whole process any easier.

 "Damn you!"
-One of the young girl curses loudly, when they have to let the villagers know her new hideout place, and she's dragged by two arms toward the pyre.
+One of the young girls curses loudly, when they have to let the villagers know her new hideout location, and she's dragged by two arms toward the pyre.

-Another woman holds the hand with her little daughter.
+Another woman holds the hand of her little daughter.
 The villagers don't even spare the daughter, saying the moment they came into the village, the plague started.

 So may times, they stop on their way, looking at each other in the eyes, asking silently, "Is this really the right thing to do?"

-And at least one of them would tell the other, "Yes."
+And at least one of them would have to tell the other, "Yes."
 It's something they *have to* do.

-So they continue do that, until the last woman past-Cas saved is condemned and burned again.
+So they continue doing that, until the last woman past-Cas saved is condemned and burned again.
 The screaming when the flame licks onto her skin is a piercing pain, passing through their ears and reaching the depths of their brain.
 Dean thinks he can see blood on his hands never able to be washed away ever since.

 "Is this what it's like, to be an angel?
 Watching over human from above, and never allowed to save them, even if you could or wanted?"
 Dean asks, as they walk out of Scotland on foot, just to stretch the moment, to let their heads cool down by the highland wind.